 Cordierite stone, a mineral famous for its ability to withstand high levels of heat without causing thermal shock, serves as the #1 Pizza Stone’s key ingredient.
 Also, Solido designs these pizza stones with a "heat spiral” on the bottom.
-This is a piece of internal construction that allows the pizza stone to heat faster. and to cook the inside of the pizza dough and the toppings at the center of the pie without singing the exterior crust or the toppings on the perimeter.
+This is a piece of internal construction that allows the pizza stone to heat faster and to cook the inside of the pizza crust and the toppings at the center of the pie without singing the exterior crust or the toppings on the perimeter.

 Best Budget: Wilton Perfect Results Non-Stick Crisper Pizza Pan

-Fans of crispy, thin-crust pizza, with its high level of crunch and little doughiness to speak of, will find their perfect pizza stone match in the Wilton Perfect Results Non-Stick Crisper Pizza Pan
+Fans of crispy, thin-crust pizza, with its high level of crunch and little doughiness to speak of, will find their perfect pizza stone match in the Wilton Perfect Results Non-Stick Crisper Pizza Pan.

 This lightweight, perforated steel pan can easily replace a classic pizza stone.
 The 14-inch pizza pan features a lowered center with raised lip, which prevents dough and toppings from sliding around and potentially leaking into your oven.
 The holes allow heat to reach the bottom crust, giving you the perfectly crispy slice.

-Also, the Wilton pan is a highly effective tool for cooking frozen pizzas in terms of its shape, size, and heat conductivity.
+Also, the Wilton pan is a highly effective tool for cooking frozen pizzas in terms of its shape, size and heat conductivity.
 Reviewers celebrate the pan for its relatively easy cleaning capacity.
-It can be put in the dishwasher, though Wilton recommends hand washing to protect the nonstick coating.
+It can be put in the dishwasher, though Wilton recommends hand-washing to protect the nonstick coating.